OnSSET/onsset/OnSSET_Manual/installation.rst

 *	**PyCharm**

 Integrated Development Environments are used in order to ease the programming process when multiple or long scripts are required.
-There are plenty of IDEs developed for Python (you can find a few `here <http://noeticforce.com/best-python-ide-for-programmers-windows-and-mac>`_).
-KTH dESA has been using PyCharm as the standard IDE to run OnSSET.
+There are plenty of IDEs developed for Python, KTH dESA has been using PyCharm as the standard IDE to run OnSSET.

 *	**Jupyter notebook (via Anaconda)**